17 Education & Technology Group Inc. Announces Fourth Quarter and Fiscal Year 2022 Unaudited Financial Results

-/EIN News/ -- BEIJING, March 28, 2023 (GLOBE NEWSWIRE) -- 17 Education & Technology Group Inc. (NASDAQ: YQ) (“17EdTech” or the “Company”), a leading education technology company in China, today announced its unaudited financial results for the fourth quarter and the year ended December 31, 2022.
+BEIJING, March 28, 2023 (GLOBE NEWSWIRE) -- 17 Education & Technology Group Inc. YQ ("17EdTech" or the "Company"), a leading education technology company in China, today announced its unaudited financial results for the fourth quarter and the year ended December 31, 2022.

 Fourth Quarter 2022 Highlights1